 Common purslane, Portulaca oleracea, is a succulent used in Greek and Italian cooking, even though it’s often seen as a weed here.
-Immigrants from India originally brought it with them, where it has escaped into gardens and backyards and is now naturalized all over the world.
-Over the many centuries, purslane has been treated as a medicinal wonder, as a cultivated ornamental, as an annoying weed, and as an edible leafy green!
+Immigrants from India originally brought it with them, it then escaped into gardens and backyards and is now naturalized all over the world.
+Over the many centuries, purslane has been treated as a medicinal wonder, a cultivated ornamental, an annoying weed, and an edible leafy green!

-Purslane leaves resembles those of a tiny jade plant.
+Purslane leaves resemble those of a tiny jade plant.
 When plucked for recipes, they lend a lemony, tangy flavor that’s reminiscent of sorrel; it’s a good substitute for watercress, spinach, and arugula.

 Purslane Health Benefits

 Amazingly, purslane is one of the world’s most nutritious wild edible plants.
-It’s now considered a “superfood” is showing up in farmer’s markets and even “fancy” restaurants all over the country often in salads or sandwiches.
-Meanwhile, gardeners will find purslane growing right in their vegetable bed!
+It’s now considered a “superfood” and is showing up in farmer’s markets and even “fancy” restaurants all over the country, often in salads or sandwiches.
+Meanwhile, most gardeners will find purslane growing right in their vegetable beds!

 Nutritionally, purslane can boast: